Able, Gifted and Talented

 Senior school sports scholars are supported with preparation for the type of tests they may be asked to complete on their assessment days.
 Under the current department’s leadership, Marlborough House pupils have gone on to represent their sport on the national stage at various junior age groups and senior level.
 England, Holland, Denmark, and Great Britain have all had sportsmen and women or girls and boys on their teams who have benefitted from our culture of inclusion and personal development.
 Swimming, Lacrosse, Rugby, Football, .22 Shooting, Rounders, Triathlon, and Hockey have all been represented at county and national level.

 Children who show a particular interest and ability in music are encouraged to attend as many of our groups, ensembles and choirs as possible.
 Meetings with parents are set up to discuss which instrument, or additional instruments, might suit the child in question and to arrange taster sessions.
 In addition to the various clubs, a specialised group meets once a week to look at music theory, aural, performance skills, technique and the history of music in more detail.
 We also explore interview questions and techniques.

 At Marlborough House, we have the perfect setting and understanding to address the individual needs of each child.
 There are many opportunities to perform each term by way of our Informal Concerts, events held outside of school such as at the local hospice, village pub, school assemblies and in more formal competitions.
 This means that our musicians are equally well practised and prepared when they play or sing in front of any audience; parents, friends and external examinors alike.

-If your child has particular academic ability or talent in Art, Drama, Sport, Music or Design Technology, or would just like to find out more about how we support and develop our Able, Gifted and Talented pupils, please contact the Registrar, Mrs Fiona Wooley, email@example.com or 01580 753555.
+If your child has particular academic ability or talent in Art, Drama, Sport, Music or Design Technology, or would just like to find out more about how we support and develop our Able, Gifted and Talented pupils, please contact the Registrar by email at firstname.lastname@example.org or call 01580 753555.